haxcod/-TechSolutions/README.md

-# IT Services Website
+# Haxcod Inc - IT Services Website

-A modern, responsive IT Services website built with Next.js, Tailwind CSS, and Framer Motion.
+A modern, responsive IT Services website built with Next.js, Tailwind CSS, and Framer Motion for Haxcod Inc.

 ## 🚀 Features